Benjamin Hackl

 Talk: Ascents in Non-Negative Lattice Paths

 Today, in the last week of my four week research stay at Stellenbosch University, I gave a talk on a recent cooperation with Clemens Heuberger and Helmut Prodinger.
+The slides of my talk can be found on my Talks page.

 Date: February 14, 2018